Listen to the More Recipes About Music & Food Spotify Playlist

 Preheat a non-stick skillet over medium heat.
 Butter one side of two slices of sourdough.
 Place one slice, butter side down, in the skillet.
 Drizzle some Sweet Lightnin’ on the bread.
 Top the sauce with one slice of muenster, one chicken cutlet, another slice of cheese, a drizzle of sauce, and the other slice of bread butter side up.
 Grill until bottom bread is golden, about two minutes.
-Carefully flip the sandwich and cover with a lid.
+Carefully flip the sandwich and cover it with a lid.
 Grill another 2-3 minutes until the second side is golden.
 Remove from the skillet, lift one slice of bread and add some pickle slaw to the sandwich.
 Cut in half and enjoy!

 PICKLE BRINED BBQ CHICKEN CUTLET

 4 chicken breast cutlets (regular chicken breast cut in half horizontally)